 A battery is a completed assault meaning it takes place when there is unauthorized contact with another person and there is an intention to do harm.
 This is either an attempt to batter someone or an action taken that makes a person reasonably believe they are going to be battered.
 Very often, both of these crimes are committed at the same time.
-However, it is possible to commit either of them without committing both.
+However, as an Alexandria assault lawyer can explain, it is possible to commit either of them without committing both.

 Often times, there is an element of “reasonable apprehension of immediate harm” involved in assault and/or battery cases.
 Reasonable apprehension of immediate harm refers to the idea that the victim in a case like this must believe that they are about to be battered.
 It cannot just be their subjective belief but must be an objectively reasonable belief.
 Virginia law does not require that the attempted contact be harmful, there just needs to be no consent to it.

 Assault charges can be quite intimidating for individuals faced with the charge, and justifiably for a couple of reasons including:

 - People understand they face a Class 1 misdemeanor which has the potential to have significant penalties.

 - There is often a stigma attached to the person who is convicted of a violent crime within their community.

 - Current or future employment opportunities can be affected if a background check is required.